-Best of all, the majority of Rome’s attractions are within walking distance of each other, so you’ll be able to soak up the Roman way of life as you walk to the Pantheon or the Trevi Fountain.
-Maybe you’ll discover a hidden church with beautiful frescoes or a secret trattorie serving excellent wine from the Lazio hills.
+Best of all, the majority of Rome’s attractions are within walking distance of each other, so you’ll be able to soak up the Roman way of life as you walk to the Pantheon or Trevi Fountain.
+Maybe you’ll discover a hidden church with beautiful frescoes or a secret trattoria serving excellent wine from the Lazio hills.
+(See our small-group food tour.)
 That’s when the phrase ‘when in Rome’ really comes in handy...

 Discover the real Rome while staying in one of our carefully selected hotels